-The Agency, in accordance with its August 2002 "Pharmaceutical CGMPs for the 21st Century" initiative, encourages modern approaches to manufacturing, monitoring, and control to enhance process predictability and efficiency.
+process predictability and efficiency.
 Process Analytical Technology (PAT) takes a different approach to quality assurance by using process controls and in-process data as the release specification instead of relying on single laboratory determinations to make batch acceptability decisions.
 This guidance is not intended to address PAT approaches, as routine in-process use of these methods might include other considerations.
-For information on timely in-process testing, see the CGMP guidance entitled PAT - A Framework for Innovative Pharmaceutical Development, Manufacturing, and Quality Assurance.
+For information on timely in-process testing, see the CGMP guidance entitled PAT - A Framework for Innovative Pharmaceutical Development, Manufacturing, and Quality Assurance (September 2004).

-FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
-Instead, guidances describe the Agency's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-The use of the word should in Agency guidances means that something is suggested or recommended, but not required.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way, unless specifically incorporated into a contract.
+This document is intended only to provide clarity to the public regarding existing requirements under the law.
+FDA guidance documents, including this guidance, should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
+The use of the word should in Agency guidance means that something is suggested or recommended, but not required.